 CALL NOW FOR: BIG BOAT SERIES, BAJA HA-HA

 Visit Our New Showroom

-- Masts

-- Sales

-- Booms
+- Masts Booms

-- Service
+- Sales Service

 - Hardware

 - Installation

 Please stop by to experience the difference a knowledgeable rigger can make.

 HANSEN RIGGING

 (510) 521-7027 • www.hansenrigging.com 2307 Blanding Ave., Alameda, CA 94501 hansenrig@sbcglobal.net

-Bow!
+Bow Wow!

-H20 Pro Feeder by Holt

-Here's a product that's anything but a dog.
+H2O Pro Feeder by Holt Here's a product that's anything but a dog.
 Consider the poor bowperson.
 Most of the time, the best they can hope for is not to screw something up, therby avoiding the wrath of the rest of the keyedup crew.
 That's why this little bit of genius from Holt Allen is the stuff of dreams for those who prowl the pointy end.
 A pull of the piston pin enables the hinged Pro Feeder to open, so you don't have to remove the headsail from the luff groove to run it through the feeder before a hoist.
 Simply pull the pin, open the Pro Feeder, insert the luff tape, snap it shut and tell the pit man to hoist away.
 Also simplifies and speeds up sail take downs.
 Construction is 316 stainless steel with friction-reducing rolling balls so it'll take heaps of abuse while sparing the bowperson equal amounts of same.
 Handles 4mm to 7mm luff tape sizes.
 Model 8681637 \$39.99

-Find the H2O Pro Feeder by Holt at our Alameda Sailing Superstore!730 Buena Vista Ave. • 510-521-4865 that, too, as well as getting the other two solar panels hooked up.
-When that happens, we'll really be juiced up.
+Find the H2O Pro Feeder by Holt at our Alameda Sailing Superstore!
+730 Buena Vista Ave. • 510-521-4865 We have 22 stores in Northern California.
 Log onto westmarine.com or call 1-800-BOATING to find the store nearest you.